yousaiditchewie/yousaiditchewie-v2/src/pages/blog/short-story-long.md

 ## Landing my first dev job was hard

 Really hard.
 Everyone wanted 3-5 years of experience for an entry-level role.
 With a lot of hard work and dedication, I landed two part-time jobs — one at a tech startup, and one at a marketing agency.
 Two very different companies that were doing a lot of the same things.
 They were both growing an audience and turning them into paying customers.
-I learned how to turn business goals into code, and I got to watch it work (for the most pat — the tech startup went under).
+I learned how to turn business goals into code, and I got to watch it work (for the most part — the tech startup went under).

 Eventually, I took a job for a company in Nashville, where I currently live and work.
 Through my journey, I learned a few key things.